Beowulf (2007)

 Beowulf is the computer animated heroic epic based on the famous and lengthy thousand-year-old Anglo-Saxon poem by the same name.
 It is a classic story, set in Sweden and Denmark, of heroes and kings, brave warriors, terrible monsters, and beautiful women.

-I have not read this poem, but while preparing this piece, I have read about it.
-The poem dates from between the 8th and the 11th century.
-It is penned by two scribes, probably from a Christian scriptorium, and it is therefore thought that it may have been adapted for decency in the transcribation process.
-It is clear that the story is part fact, part fiction: Hrothgar, the king of the Danes whom Beowulf comes in aid of, really lived in the region of current-day Denmark in the early 6th century and the mead hall Heorot which is attacked by the terrible monster Grendel has been found in an archeological dig.
-Indeed the poem has been very helpful for historians in understanding the world from whence it originates.
+I have not read the poem, but in preparing this piece, I have read about it.
+Beowulf dates from between the 8th and the 11th century.
+It is penned by two scribes, probably from a Christian scriptorium, and is therefore thought to be adapted for decency in the transcribation process.
+It is clear that the story is part fact, part fiction; Hrothgar, the king of the Danes, really lived in the region of current-day Denmark in the early 6th century.
+And the mead hall Heorot, which is attacked by the terrible monster Grendel, has been found in an archeological dig.

-So it is with Beowulf as it is with most myths and legends, the boundaries between fact and fiction are fluid, and create a field of uncertainty that entice us to start speculation about the lore of this ancient world, the age of heroes and monsters.
+So it is with Beowulf as it is with most myths and legends; the boundaries between fact and fiction are fluid and create a field of uncertainty that entice us into speculation about the lore of this ancient world, the age of heroes and monsters.

 An ancient classic is adapted for modern audiences

-If you haven’t previous encounters with the story, it is the heroic saga of Beowulf’s liberation of the Danes from the terrible grip of the monster Grendel and his demon mother.
+If you haven’t previous encounters with the story, it tells the heroic saga of Beowulf’s battle with the monster Grendel and its demon mother.
 Script writers Neil Gaiman and Roger Avary have with director Robert Zemeckis taken liberties in their adaptation of the poem, tightening and adapting the plot for the big screen.
 It is this adaptation I will deal with from here on out.

 The spell of the dark Feminine

 While Beowulf’s lust for glory is dangerous, it is his weakness in relation to the Feminine that is his downfall.
-We see the first signs of the spell the Feminine weaves on Beowulf when he first encounters the beautiful Wealthow, Hrothgar’s enthralling wife.
+We see the power the Feminine weaves on him when he first encounters the beautiful Wealthow, Hrothgar’s enthralling wife.
 Wealthow, as the movie portrays her, is a deep and mature woman, way ahead of the rest of the Danes in her own personal evolution.
-We see this in the sorrow and resignation she feels as she witnesses the hedonistic debauchery in Herodot in the movie’s opening scene.
+I interpret her sorrow and resignation in witnessing the hedonistic debauchery in the guild hall as en expression of that.

-This is a deep woman who wants to be seen and felt for her depth, not for her surface beauty.
-Imagine how painful it is that not a single person in her life can provide her with that recognition of her deep feminine core.
-Then imagine what it would feel like for a deep woman in today’s world to always encounter shallow men who desire her only for surface appearance, and imagine her infinite suffering.
-Would you not like to offer her more?
+This is a deep woman who wants to be seen and felt for her depth, not merely for her surface beauty.
+It seems to have taken its toll that not a single person in her life has been able to truly see her deep feminine core.
+Would you not like to offer your Wealthow the freedom and love of this gift?

-Wealthow is a fascinating woman at the light end of the spectrum of the Feminine.
-Beowulf is enthralled, on his knees in worship when she sings her song of heroes:
+I find Wealthow a fascinating woman, clearly at the bright end of the spectrum of the Feminine.
+Beowulf is enthralled, on his knees in worship when she sings him her song of heroes:

 Just wait though wide he may roam